ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/discovery/ip_scope.md

 # IP Scope

-## Including And Excluding Networks From Discovery
+## Including And Excluding Networks from Discovery

 By default, there are no limitations on discovery and all IP addresses are allowed (i.e. _Include scope_ is `0.0.0.0/0`).